 Second Generation of ePTO’s

-After the turn of the millenium, concerns for climate change were mounting and generations of Americans were now old enough to bring it to the forefront of legislation and culture.
+After the turn of the millennium, concerns for climate change were mounting and generations of Americans were now old enough to bring it to the forefront of legislation and culture.
 By 2013 Lithium Iron Phosphate battery technology was allowing us to reevaluate the stability ePTO’s and the industry was cautiously ready to give them another shot.
 What came from this was a more reliable version of the utility.
 Though even such a short time ago, lithium batteries were still pretty heavy, and rather expensive, taking as long as 10 years for savings payback under reasonable total cost of ownership models, and the units were also still deeply integrated affecting resale value.
-They also still risked taking your truck out of commission if they failed, averaging between $50,000 and $80,000 for a unit large enough to operate a bucket truck boom, bucket, or winch for a full workday.
-Annual fuel and maintenance savings, assuming no unexpected downtime, should have been around $4,500 to $9,500 annually, however, getting your money back on the investment still took longer than the average utility truck’s lifetime in a commercial setting.
-Things were improving but not enough to revive most fleet managers from the avoidance of the product they had developed from experiences with the first generation.
-The product was still lacking.

 SmartPTO, Third Generation ePTO

 So then, the special ingredient in calling an ePTO “3rd Gen” is its modular nature, and SmartPTO is the first of its kind.
 Developed by Viatec, it has a proven electric motor with over a decade of testing and two million dollars worth of research behind it.
-Watch the demo video below to learn more about our ePTO.